Multi-Agent Active Search using Detection and Location Uncertainty: Experimental Results

 \section{Experimental Results}

 We now describe the simulation setup for our experimental results.
-Consider a 2-dimensional (2D) search space discretized into $16\times16$ grid cells. $J$ agents are present in this unknown environment and tasked with recovering the search vector $\bm\beta$ which is randomly generated using a uniform sparse prior with $k$ non-zero entries each with value 1.
-Note that the agents are not aware of the true prior or the number of targets (OOIs) $k$.
+Consider a 2-dimensional (2D) discretized search space having $J$ agents tasked with recovering the unknown search vector $\bm\beta$ which is randomly generated using a uniform sparse prior with $k$ non-zero entries each with value 1.
+Note that the agents are not aware of the number of targets (OOIs) $k$.
 We assume that agents are positioned at the centre of the grid cells they occupy and are free to move in any direction in the search space.
-When positioned in any of the $16\times16$ locations, an agent can look in one of 4 possible directions: north, south, east or west to a maximum distance of 5 grid cells ahead with a $90\degree$ FOV.
-In the discretized environment, this results in a pyramid sensing action as shown in \cref{fig:snap1}.
-Therefore, each agent can choose from $16\times16\times4$ feasible actions at each time step.
+When positioned in a cell, an agent can look in one of 4 possible directions: north, south, east or west to a maximum distance of 5 grid cells ahead with a $90\degree$ FOV.

-To consider target detection uncertainty, we assume that the sensing actions are affected by a distance dependent noise variance $\bm\sigma^2(l) = \text{diag}([\sigma_q^2(l_q)]_{q=1}^{Q}) = \text{diag}([0.02\times l_q^2]_{q=1}^{Q})$ where the current sensing action comprises $Q$ grid cells.
-Here $l_q$ is the projection distance to the plane passing through grid cell $q\in\{1,\dots,Q\}$ perpendicular to the agent's viewing direction.
-To consider target location uncertainty, we assume that the observed OOI location is affected by a noise variance $r_u^2 = 0.4$ which results in a $99.7\%$ chance of the observed location being within 2 grid cells of the true OOI location towards or away from the agent.
-For constructing the location uncertainty field of a possible OOI following \cref{subsec:UNIK}, we assume that $c_{thr}=0.5$, the radial uncertainty parameter is $r_u^2 = 0.4$ and the angular uncertainty parameter is $\theta_u = 12\degree$.
-In our proposed algorithms, we set the prior variance $\sigma_0^2 = 1$ and the regularization factor $\lambda = 1$.

-In each of the following experiments, the agents are allowed to perform active search by executing a total of $T = 500$ sensing actions over 50 random trials.
-Each random trial differs only in the instantiation of $\bm\beta$ in terms of the true position of the $k$ OOIs.
-The performance of the agents is measured using the full recovery rate which is defined as the rate at which the active search algorithm correctly recovers the \emph{entire} vector $\bm\beta$.
-The plots show the mean values with the shaded regions indicating standard error.
+In the following experiments, the agents' performance is measured using the full recovery rate which is defined as the rate at which the agents correctly recover the \emph{entire} vector $\bm\beta$.
+The plots show mean values with shaded regions indicating standard error over multiple trials, each trial differing only in the instantiation of the true position of the $k$ OOIs in $\bm\beta$.